warwickdatasciencesociety/python-for-data-science/README.md

 ### Setup Guide

 Now that we're moving beyond a beginner's level of Python, it's time to leave Google Colab behind us and move on to using Python on our local machine.
-You can find a setup guide in the first bonus video of from the [session listing](#session-links), walking through how to use Git, Conda, and Jupyter to complete the teaching notebooks and project work.
+You can find a setup guide in the first bonus video from the [session listing](#session-links), walking through how to use Git, Conda, and Jupyter to complete the teaching notebooks and project work.
 Python can be notoriously difficult to setup, but once it's done it's done, so stick with it and ask for [help](#getting-help) if needed.
 By running code on our local machine and using Git (explained in the video), you will be able to save your work on GitHub, a good first step in building a portfolio to show to employers.

 ### Issue Reporting